eflgilbert/templates/README.md

 ## Templates

-Most scripts start off as a copy of one of the below templates in order to
+Most scripts start off as a copy of one of the below templates to maintain uniformity.

 <b>supercomputer submission shell script</b> - In order to run a script on the UMN cluster, a shell script must be submitted.
 The template here includes metadata that should be sent to initialize the job as well as syntax for running R, Python, or MATLAB scripts.